 For purposes of Section 8.2(a), unless otherwise determined by the Board of Directors, the Co-op is deemed to furnish telecommunications and information services which are provided with or through a subsidiary limited liability company or similar entity (“Sub”) which is treated as a disregarded entity for Federal income tax purposes.
-The amounts received and receivable by a Sub shall be treated as amounts received or receivable by Co-op for purposes of Section 8.2(a) and all such amounts in excess of operating costs and expenses at the moment of receipt are received with the understanding that they are furnished by the members as capital, Co-op is obligated to pay all such amounts to its members in accordance with Section 8.2(a).
+The amounts received and receivable by a Sub shall be treated as amounts received or receivable by Co-op for purposes of Section 8.2(a) and all such amounts in excess of operating costs and expenses at the moment of receipt are received with the understanding that they are furnished by the patrons as capital, Co-op is obligated to pay all such amounts to the patrons in accordance with Section 8.2(a).
 For avoidance of doubt, Shidler constitutes a Sub for purposes of this Article VIII.
 Subject to Section 8.2(a), for purposes of determining Co-op’s operating income, operating costs, non-operating income and non-operating costs, Co-op shall take into account any activities conducted by Co-op through a Sub, treat Co-op’s share of such Sub’s activities as if they were conducted directly by Co-op.
-In addition, for purposes of determining credits to be allocated to a member and paid to the member’s capital account, Co-op shall take into account its share of Co-op’s service provided by a Sub to a member as though Co-op provided such Co-op service to such member directly.
-If and to the extent determined by the Board of Directors, the Co-op is hereby authorized to determine its patronage dividends based upon separate pools of income to allocate and distribute among its members in accordance with this Section 8.2.
+In addition, for purposes of determining credits to be allocated to a patron and paid to the patron’s capital account, Co-op shall take into account the patron’s share of Co-op’s service provided by a Sub to the patron as though Co-op provided such Co-op service to such patron directly.
+If and to the extent determined by the Board of Directors, the Co-op is hereby authorized to determine its patronage dividends based upon separate pools of income to allocate and distribute among its patrons in accordance with this Section 8.2.
+The Board of Directors may also create classes of patrons for the purpose of determining patronage dividends.

-If, at any time prior to dissolution or liquidation, the Board shall determine that the financial condition of the Cooperative will not be impaired thereby, the capital then credited to members accounts may be retired in full or in part.
+If, at any time prior to dissolution or liquidation, the Board shall determine that the financial condition of the Cooperative will not be impaired thereby, the capital then credited to patrons’ accounts may be retired in full or in part.
 All allocations and retirements of capital shall be at the discretion and direction of the Board as to kind, timing, method, and type of assignment and distribution.
 Before the retirement of any capital credited to the account of any patron, the Board, in its sole discretion, shall have the authority to deduct from the patron’s capital account any amount owed to Co-op by the patron.

 In the event of dissolution or liquidation of Co-op, after all outstanding indebtedness of Co-op shall have been paid, outstanding capital credits shall be retired without priority on a pro rata basis before any payments are made on account of property rights of members.
 Any such retirements of capital shall be at the discretion and direction of the Board as to timing, method, and type of retirement.

-Capital credited to the account of each member shall be assignable only on the books of Co-op, pursuant to written instruction from the assignor and only to successors in interest or successors in occupancy, in all or in a part of such member’s premises served by Co-op unless the Board, acting under policies of general application, shall authorize other types of assignments.
-Members at any time may assign their capital credits back to Co-op and Co-op is authorized to negotiate capital credit settlement arrangements with bankrupt members.
+Capital credited to the account of each patron shall be assignable only on the books of Co-op pursuant to written instruction from the assignor and only to successors in interest or successors in occupancy, in all or in a part of such patron’s premises served by Co-op unless the Board, acting under policies of general application, shall authorize other types of assignments.
+Patrons at any time may assign their capital credits back to Co-op, and Co-op is authorized to negotiate capital credit settlement arrangements with bankrupt patrons.